Surya-5555/Frontend_Blog/README.md

 ## 📌 What's Inside?
 - 🔥 **JavaScript Essentials** – Core concepts, best practices & advanced techniques.
+- 🎨 **CSS Mini Projects** – Hands-on projects to improve your styling & design skills.
-- 🚀 *More topics coming soon!* Stay tuned for CSS, React, and other frontend technologies.
+- 🚀 *More topics coming soon!* Stay tuned for React, UI/UX, and performance optimization.

 ## 🎯 Who Is This For?
-✅ Frontend developers (beginners & pros)
-✅ Web designers learning JavaScript
+✅ Developers & designers
+✅ Frontend enthusiasts
-✅ Anyone looking to **level up** their frontend skills
+✅ Anyone looking to **level up** their web development skills

 ## 📖 How to Use?
 1. 📂 **Browse the blogs**